 Are there any funding options?

-We offer an initial consultation for a fixed fee of £175 plus VAT (£210) to provide you with an initial view on the prospects of bringing or defending a Tribunal claim and to discuss possible funding options.
+We offer an initial consultation by telephone or virtually, for a fixed fee of £225 plus VAT* (£270) to consider relevant documents and provide you with initial advice.
 You may wish to deal with the claim yourself and only have our advice or assistance in relation to some of the stages in order to reduce your costs.
 If this is your preference then we will be able to provide you with a fixed fee for certain types of work such as drafting the claim or response.

 If you are bringing a claim then you may have an insurance policy (such as home insurance or car insurance) that covers the cost of your claim.
 If you have such a policy and your case has sufficient merit (at least 51%) then we can liaise with your insurer free of charge if you would like us to act for you under the terms of your insurance policy.
 We do not thereafter charge you any costs in respect of your claim; other solicitors may charge you a fee to liaise with your insurer and thereafter charge you interest on their unpaid costs and expect you to pay the balance of any costs that your insurer does not pay.

-If your dispute results in you being given a Settlement Agreement then the costs for the advice you receive in relation to the Settlement Agreement are payable by your employer/former employer.
-We do not charge you any fee to negotiate the terms of a Settlement Agreement and we do not charge you for any fees in excess of the fixed fee that is payable; other solicitors may charge you a fee to negotiate terms and/or if their total costs are not covered by the fixed fee.
+If your dispute results in you being given a Settlement Agreement then the costs for the advice you receive in relation to the Settlement Agreement are payable by your employer/former employer providing you sign the agreement, We do not charge you any fee to negotiate the terms of a Settlement Agreement and we do not charge you for any fees in excess of the fixed fee that is payable unless in exceptional circumstances when negotiations have become protracted.
+Other solicitors firms may charge you a fee to negotiate terms and/or if their total costs are not covered by the fixed fee.

 Your case will be handled by Natalie Kedge who has extensive expertise in dealing with Employment Tribunal claims and acting for both businesses and individuals in Employment Tribunal claims.
 Natalie specialises in Employment Law; this is the only area of Law that Natalie practises.
 Natalie qualified first as a barrister in 1993 and has now been practising as a solicitor since 1996.
 Click here to see Natalie’s profile.